-So you've decided to move from from one streaming service to another but you don't want to leave behind years of painstakingly curated playlists and collections of songs, albums, and artists.
-We've got the perfect solution — here's how to take all your playlists with you.
+So you've decided to move from your paid Spotify subscription, but you don't want to leave behind years of painstakingly curated playlists and collections of songs, albums, and artists.
+Here's how to take all your playlists with you.

 Streaming services have become the norm for how many of us listen to music and watch TV.
 While there's often a great amount of variation between a video service like Netflix and Hulu, there's less variation between services like Spotify and Apple Music.

 Most of us will stick with one music service, perhaps for years, and build up a pretty decent library of favorites.
 So, what happens if you want to switch services?
 If you decide you want to try out another one, what happens to all those playlists you've lovingly crafted on another service?
 What about your gigantic library of songs that you've spent all that time collecting?

 Fortunately, you don't need to leave them behind, and you certainly don't need to painstakingly remake, re-fave, or re-find all of the playlists, songs, artists, and albums you love.
 Thanks to third-party services like Soundiiz, you can bring them along with you.

 Because music streaming services have managed to make music as social as they have, there's lots of data points that can be searched, compiled, and transferred between two or more services.
 If you've ever shared a playlist with a friend, you already have the basic idea of how this works.

 There are plenty of third-party services that are able to read this data and transfer it from one streaming service to another.
 After trying very nearly all of them, we think that Soundiiz combines a decent price point that starts with free, amping up features for paid.